Sustainable flooring: Wood

 Wood is a unique and renewable material.
 Trees absorb carbon during their growing cycle, and this carbon remains stored in products like wood flooring during its service life, thus keeping it out of the atmosphere.
 At the end of its service life, wood can be reused (in which case the carbon continues to be stored in the wood) or used for fuel.

 A life cycle assessment of flooring materials made of solid wood, linoleum and vinyl found the wood flooring had lower energy use and carbon dioxide emissions.
 It also performed better in environmental impact categories such as resource use, environmental toxin emissions, air pollution emissions and waste generation.

-Reclaimed Wood Flooring
+Reclaimed Wood

 When reclaimed wood is used for wood flooring, it is taken for reuse from many different sources, including old warehouses, boxcars, coal mines, gymnasiums, homes, wine barrels, historic barns, and more.
 Wood can also be recovered from rivers in the form of fallen trees along with logs that were once sent downstream by lumber mills.
+Parquet flooring in herringbone, double herringbone, or chevron style can be reclaimed from buildings typically undergoing demolition or renovation.
+Typically the flooring will have been in its original home for over 100 years.
+Occasionally very rare woods, including old growth teak, mahogany, oak and more exotic timbers such as panga, wenge, bubinga are utilized.

+Some of these woods, eg Rhodesian Teak are simply not in production any more, due to forestry or importation limits.
+The process of reclamation includes salvage, transport, cleaning of old bitumen residue, refitting and sanding with finishing by lacquering or oiling.

 Using reclaimed wood can earn credits towards achieving LEED project certification.
-Because reclaimed wood is considered recycled content, it meets the Materials & Resources criteria for LEED certification and because some reclaimed lumber products are FSC certified, they can qualify for LEED credits under the "certified wood" category Besides qualifying for LEED points, reclaimed wood is drawing an increasing number of home and business owners, architects, and contractors to choosing reclaimed wood flooring for a few significant reasons:
+Because reclaimed wood is considered recycled content, it meets the Materials & Resources criteria for LEED certification and because some reclaimed lumber products are FSC certified, they can qualify for LEED credits under the "certified wood" category.
+Besides qualifying for LEED points, reclaimed wood is drawing an increasing number of home and business owners, architects, and contractors to choosing reclaimed wood flooring for a few significant reasons: